Pontiac History 1955-1981

 Bill Alexander (above) with his foot in it and the "Pond" known as San Fernando Raceway in '63

 Bill Alexander's fuel Pontiac dragster "Shudder Bug" beats the feared Greer-Black-Prudhomme fueler at Lions Drag Strip, Long Beach, Ca. This was no small task, the GBP fueler has the greatest win-loss record of all time.
 It was beat only about 7 times in over 200 races.
 Where were you in '62?
-I am happy to report as of Jan '02, Bill and friends are re-creating the Shutter Bug complete with blown Pontiac engine, they are planning to debut the car in the fall of '02.
+This car was recreated by Bill and friends around 2002 complete with blown Pontiac engine.
+Sadly, Bill died in 2013 RIP Bill.

-Bill Alexander pauses for a quick pose with the recreation of the Pontiac fueler he drove 50 years ago.
+Bill Alexander (2003 ) pauses for a quick pose with the recreation of the Pontiac fueler he drove 50 years ago.
 Gabe Gutierrez is behind Bill and was his partner back then as well as a partner of the recreation.
 This is an outstanding addition to Pontiac drag racing history.
-Look for more on this car on the "Race Car" page.

 1963-389SD is dropped, big guns now is 421SD tempest in ht and s/w form, absolute terrors!, "Swiss Cheese" Catalina's make their own noise, 421 now available in street form in 4bbl or tri-power configurations with cast cranks and 4 bolt mains, racing ban goes into effect in Jan forbidding Pontiac to continue development in Super Duty program including multiple over head cam designs.
 Tempest now available with new 326 engine.

 AJ Foyt started the '63 season with Pontiac until the GM racing ban was put into effect in Jan '63